kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 ### Version Skew Strategy

 This feature has no interaction with kubelet and other components running on the node.

 However, if this feature is enabled in kube-scheduler (not part of CAS but externally running kube-scheduler) and CAS is older and has this feature disabled, then we may run into an issue where CAS creates a node to satisfy pod requirements, but kube-scheduler will not schedule pods to the node until CSI driver is installed.

 To satisfy this version skew, we propose:

-1. We will only enable this feature in kube-scheduler *after* corresponding feature-gate has been GAed in CAS and meets version skew criteria of CAS and kube's control-plane components.
+1. We will delay beta/graduation of kube-scheduler featuregate until corresponding featuregate `VolumeLimitScaling` has been made GA in CAS and one more release after that has passed.
+For example, we GA CAS featuregate in v1.38, then we would beta/enable-by-default scheduler change in v1.39.
 2. What this means is, when we enable `VolumeLimitScaling` feature in kube-scheduler, last 3 versions of CAS should already have this feature enabled and running by default and hence there should not be any version skew issues in case of downgrades.

-Just to make it clearer, although it should never happen - if feature-gate is disabled in scheduler but enabled in CAS, that will *never* be a problem, because in that case, CAS will probably take into account CSI volume limits when creating nodes and since kube-scheduler *yet* doesn't have limit for upcoming nodes, it will place those pods on those nodes without any restriction (like how it does today).
+Just to make it clearer, although it should never happen - if feature-gate is disabled in scheduler but enabled in CAS, that will *never* be a problem, because in that case, CAS will properly take into account CSI volume limits when creating nodes and since kube-scheduler *yet* doesn't have limit for upcoming nodes, it will place those pods on those nodes without any restriction (like how it does today).

 <!--
 If applicable, how will the component handle version skew with other